alex-gutev/nucommander-gtk/README.md

 ![Screenshot](img/screenshot.png)

+### Features

+NuCommander has the basic features expected in an orthodox file
+manager:

+   * **Browsing Directories** - Both regular directories and archives.
+   * **Basic Commands** - File copying, moving, renaming and deleting.
+   * **Opening Files** - In their default applications.
+   * **Archive Plugin Interface** - For creating plugins to read new archive types.

 ## Status

-NuCommander is currently in early stages of development.

-The following basic features have been implemented, _there is still significant polishing up to do_:

-   * **Browsing Directories** - both regular directories and archives.
-   * **Opening files** in their default applications.
-   * **File Copying** - both to and from regular directories and archives.
-   * **Archive plugin interface** - for creating plugins to read various archive types
+Releases of NuCommander are available however it is still at alpha-level thus it may contain bugs and some important features are yet to be implemented.